avinashkz/canvass_challenge/README.md

 # Design Decisions for Task 2

 1. Processed the target variable to predict 6 hours ahead.
-2. Encoded the categorical variables as sklearn cannot handle them.
-(I have assumed that the differences between all the levels are the same.)

 2. Preprocessed the data (features)
     - Encode the categorical variables using `map` as sklearn cannot handle categorical variables.
 (I have assumed that the differences between all the levels are the same.)
     - Impute the missing values using other features as there was a significant correlation between features.